alexandru360/VsCodePortable/node/README.md

 ### Verifying Binaries

-Current, LTS and Nightly download directories all contain a _SHASUMS256.txt_ file that lists the SHA checksums for each file available for download.
+Current, LTS, and Nightly download directories all contain a SHASUMS256.txt file that lists the SHA checksums for each file available for download.

-The _SHASUMS256.txt_ can be downloaded using curl.
+The SHASUMS256.txt can be downloaded using `curl`.

 ```console
 $ curl -O https://nodejs.org/dist/vx.y.z/SHASUMS256.txt